 - Industries can be classified based on an activity or the process they perform.
 On the contrary side, the sector divides the whole economy into various other or different segments based on the companies or firms’ business activitiesBusiness ActivitiesBusiness activities refer to the activities performed by businesses to make a profit and ensure business continuity. .

 - The scope of the industry, as mentioned in the below table, is narrower than that of the sector because, as we know, there can be hundreds or thousands of those industries in an economy.
 In contrast, there can only be a say handful of those sectors.
 Further, a sector of the whole economy will consist of hundreds or thousands of those industries.

 - One can use the term industry to define firms operating in a specific segment.
-As opposed to this, the term sector is actually a comprehensive term, which will include all those industries, that are working in a particular or specific segment.
+As opposed to this, the term sector is a broad term, which will include all those industries that are working in one particular or specific segment.